AnaSofiaFigueiroaPinto/devops-23-24-JPE-PSM-1231822/CA3/Part2/README.md

 end
 ```

-Then, the same steps used for the VirtualBox, were also used in the powershell to run the VMs using VMware.
+Then, the same steps used for the VirtualBox, would be also used in the powershell to run the VMs using VMware.

 ### Main difference between the VirtubalBox and VMware: